zhifengzhang-sz/qi-v2-dp/docs/design/classes/core/networks/websocket/machine/fsm.md

+# WebSocket State Machine Specification

 ## 1. State machine specification of the `WebSocketClient`

-To design an effective and maintainable state machine for the `WebSocketClient`, we'll outline its **states**, **events**, **transitions**, and **actions**.
-This formal definition serves as a blueprint before delving into the actual implementation.

----

 ### 1.1.
 Overview

 The `WebSocketClient` manages a WebSocket connection's lifecycle, handling various states such as connecting, connected, disconnected, and handling errors.
-Additionally, it incorporates reconnection logic to ensure robustness against transient network issues.

----
+It incorporates reconnection logic, health checks, message queueing, and rate limiting to ensure robust and efficient operation.

 ### 1.2.
 States